Professor of Philosophy, Theology, and Ethics

 Dr. Wildman is founding co-editor of the journal Religion, Brain & Behavior, which publishes empirical and theoretical studies of religion employing a host of scientific approaches, from cognitive science to demography and from evolutionary anthropology to archaeology.
 During its first decade, the journal has played a key role in consolidating and advancing the scientific study of religion, rising to the #2 journal out of almost 600 religious studies journals (according to CiteScore).

 Dr. Wildman is Executive Director of the Center for Mind and Culture, a non-profit research institute that employs computational models, agent-based simulation, data analytics, and other cutting-edge technologies to help solve pressing practical problems such as illegal child trafficking, social integration of immigrants and refugees, and religious radicalization.
 Principal investigator or co-principal investigator on research grants totaling US$12 million, he is currently leading projects aimed at helping colleges and universities operate safely and equitably during the Covid-19 pandemic, understanding how religions change and thereby affect our world, mapping the multidisciplinary research field of religion and cooperation, analyzing the values operative in the academic study of religion, and advancing our understanding of religious and spiritual experiences by building a new state-of-the-art data collection and storage platform.
 A more extended list of Dr. Wildman’s research activities is available at the Center’s website.

-Dr. Wildman maintains numerous invaluable resource web sites for the study of philosophy, theology, ethics, religion, religion and science, ecological ethics, and the scientific study of religion.
-Those sites contain a wealth of information, from reviews and bibliographies to web links and pictures.
-The entire array of sites is described on his Home Page.
+Dr. Wildman also maintains numerous invaluable resource web sites for the study of philosophy, theology, ethics, religion, religion and science, ecological ethics, and the scientific study of religion, listed at WesleyWildman.com.
+Those sites feature the incredible work of generations of Boston University graduate students and contain a wealth of information on a wide variety of topics.